 9. Kebab King

 Experiencing the delights of Kebab King is a Roey rite of passage.
-After a Wednesday night at Le Fez, or a Saturday evening trip to Revs, Kebab King will always be there to answer the call for a late-night snack.
-Offering a surprisingly expansive menu for such a destination, the staff are always friendly and keen for a chat whilst you wait for you food to be freshly prepared.
+After a Wednesday night at Le Fez or a Saturday evening trip to Revs, Kebab King will always be there to answer the call for a late-night snack.
+Offering a surprisingly expansive menu for such a destination, the staff are always friendly and keen for a chat while you wait for you food to be freshly prepared.
 Halloumi is my go-to – either in a wrap or burger.

 8. Temple of Seitan

 A fully vegan haven, serving chicken-inspired fast-food using seitan.
 Based in Camden and Hackney, this premise opened to rave reviews.
 Usually queuing out of the door and around the corner, Temple has become known for delivering cruelty-free fast-food, without scrimping on flavour.
 A must-visit for carnivores and herbivores alike – winner, winner, chicken dinner!
 Order a burger, but don’t miss out on the popcorn bites.

 A Roehampton favourite often to be found at Market Days and Open Days, this souvlaki stall is a permanent fixture at Berwick Street Market.
 With halloumi, chicken and pork options in a variety of sizes, these satisfying wraps never fail to deliver on flavour and satisfaction, and can be customised to suit each customer’s needs.
 I always go for a halloumi wrap with all the extras – olives, onion, tomatoes, oregano, salad, homemade tzatziki… delicious!